 A Connecticut native, Riley has lived in Los Angeles since 2002.
 She and her husband, television writer and producer Jason Wilborn, have two children.

-Superintendent, Camden City Schools
+Former Superintendent, Camden City Schools

-Paymon Rouhanifard serves as the superintendent of the Camden City School District.
+Paymon Rouhanifard previously served as the superintendent of the Camden City School District.
 He was appointed in August 2013 by Governor Chris Christie soon after the state assumed control of the district.
 Through collaboration and partnership with community members, elected officials, and families, Rouhanifard has helped lead improvements in student outcomes, reduced student suspension rates, stronger family engagement, and significant capital improvements to district facilities.
 Rouhanifard started his career in New York City as a sixth-grade teacher and went on to work in the central office of the New York City Department of Education.
 There, Rouhanifard helped opened new, high-quality district and charter schools, supported the turnaround of struggling schools, and advocated for admission and enrollment changes that led to thousands more New York City students being better prepared for college and careers.

 Prior to joining the New York City Department of Education, Rouhanifard worked in the financial sector as an investment banking analyst at Goldman Sachs and as a private equity associate.
 He holds a Bachelor of Arts in Economics and Political Science from the University of North Carolina at Chapel Hill.